Early Payment Discounts vs. Need for Cash

 Occasionally an individual will provide services for a company and submits an invoice.
-The invoice is processed through accounts payable and in the U.S. the company may be required to issue the individual an IRS Form 1099-MISC in January of the following year.
+The invoice is processed through accounts payable and in the U.S. the company may be required to issue the individual an IRS Form 1099-NEC in January of the following year.

 While the company views the individual as an independent contractor, the Internal Revenue Service rules may dictate that the individual is actually a part-time employee.
-If a person is deemed to be an employee, the Internal Revenue Service requires that payroll taxes be withheld and a Form W-2 be issued instead of Form 1099-MISC.
+If a person is deemed to be an employee, the Internal Revenue Service requires that payroll taxes be withheld and a Form W-2 be issued instead of Form 1099-NEC.

 You can learn more about the distinction between an independent contractor and an employee at www.IRS.gov.

 In order to protect a company's assets it is important that a company have in place a variety of controls over issuing purchase orders, issuing checks, adding vendors to the accounts payable master vendor file, segregating duties, and other safeguards referred to as internal controls.